glmaljkovich/medicalsupplies/README.md

 If you don't have one already, you can create a development database with this docker command

-docker run --name mysql -e MYSQL_ALLOW_EMPTY_PASSWORD=true -p 3306:3306 -d mysql
+docker run --name postgres -e POSTGRES_USER=netcoreuser -e POSTGRES_PASSWORD=netcorepass -p 5432:5432 -d postgres

 ### Install dotnet-ef